x-witches/CloudExam/CloudCV1-003.md

-#Comptia Cloud+ Beta exam
+# Comptia Cloud+ Beta exam

-1.3 Explain the importance of high availalbity and scaling in cloud environments:
+1. Explain the importance of high availalbity and scaling in cloud environments:
- 	-Hypervisors:
+ 	1. Hypervisors:
-		-Affinity and Anti-Affinity
+		1. Affinity and Anti-Affinity

 2.1 Given a scenario, configure indenty and access management:
 	-Directory Services: